seewhyjay/tp/docs/UserGuide.md

   Assuming the internship task to unmark is at index 1, you can use `unmark-i 1` to unmark it.

 **When you might use it:**
-- When you wrongly mark a incomplete internship task, and want to unmark it.
+- When you wrongly mark an incomplete internship task, and want to unmark it.
 - When you wrongly add an internship task with the status as complete.

 [Scroll back to Table of Contents](#table-of-contents)